 In Part 1 of this blog post, we successfully busted our first five incognito browsing mode myths.
 We also went through some alternatives that can help you protect yourself better and achieve the privacy incognito doesn’t really provide.

-Today, we’ll be going out there once again to hunt down our remaining 5 myths, which I believe are even more common and some of which can cause significant damage to users’ privacy and security if mistakenly treated as absolute facts.
+Once again today we’ll be going to hunt down our remaining 5 myths, which I believe are even more common and some of which can cause significant damage to users’ privacy and security if mistakenly treated as absolute facts.

 So let’s grab our crossbows and arrows and get back there, shall we?

 6. Ads won’t be able to track you in incognito mode.